WKY: WKY en español

-"SuperTalk" ended in January 2006.
+"SuperTalk" ended on January 9, 2006.
 In an effort to target Oklahoma City's growing Hispanic population, WKY began airing a simulcast of KINB.
 Because KINB was divested as part of the Citadel–ABC Radio merger, the simulcast on WKY was dropped June 12, 2007, and the station began stunting for several days.

 On June 20, 2007, at 9:01 a.m., Oklahoma City Mayor Mick Cornett, a former sports, and later news anchor on KOCO-TV, signaled the start of "JOX 930 WKY."
 It was the fifth station in the market with a sports radio format.